 - Report of the Philosophy Subcommittee (1978)

-- VISION, VALUES & LEARNING, A Strategic Plan for King's University College (PDF)
+- A Place to Be, A Place to Become: A Strategic Plan for King's University College (PDF)

 Statement on Academic Freedom